Families First Coronavirus Response Act: Contents

 In a statement, the White House said the law "provides paid leave, establishes free coronavirus testing, supports strong unemployment benefits, expands food assistance for vulnerable children and families, protects front-line health workers, and provides additional funding to states for the ongoing economic consequences of the pandemic, among other provisions."

 The Act is effective on or by April 2, 2020.

 Employers that are required to provide Emergency Paid Sick Leave and Emergency Paid Medical Leave must put a notice of employees' rights in a conspicuous location at work sites or its web sites, or send the poster to all employees by mail or email by April 1, 2020.
-The notice is free to download and print on the U.S. Department of Labor's web site.

 Emergency leave

 Paid sick leave

 An employer with fewer than 500 employees must allow an eligible employee to take Emergency Paid Sick Leave.
 Certain public employers are covered as well.
 All employees of the employer are counted toward the 500, not only the ones at any particular employee's work site.
 An employer is not required to give Emergency Paid Sick Leave to an employee who is a healthcare provider or an emergency responder.

-An employee may use Emergency Paid Sick Leave if the employee is quarantined, a doctor advises the employee to self-quarantine, or the employee has COVID–19 symptoms and is waiting for a diagnosis.
+An employee may use Emergency Paid Sick Leave if the employee is quarantined, a doctor advises the employee to self-quarantine, or the employee has COVID-19 symptoms and is waiting for a diagnosis.
 Under these circumstances, the employee must be paid at their regular rate of pay, up to a maximum of $511 per day or $5,110 total.
 An employer cannot require an employee to find a replacement worker to cover their shift.
 An employer cannot require an employee to take other paid vacation, paid sick leave, or paid personal leave before taking Emergency Paid Sick Leave.

 Employees may also use Emergency Paid Sick Leave if the employee is caring for an individual under quarantine or medical self-quarantine, or if the employee is caring for a child whose school or place of care has been closed or is unavailable due to COVID-19 precautions.
 The child must be the employee's biological child, adopted child, foster child, stepchild, or legal ward, or a child of the employee standing in place of a parent.
 The child must be under 18 years of age or incapable of self-care because of a mental or physical disability.
 Under these circumstances, the employee must be paid at least two-thirds their regular rate of pay, up to a maximum of $200 per day.